pfeuffer/git_bisect_demo/README.md

    `git bisect good`
 1. Let git search for the foul commit, either
-   * by execing commands and telling git whether the current commit is good or bad:
+   * by executing commands and telling git whether the current commit is good or bad:

      `git bisect good|bad`

-     Using this, you only would have to check some comminds by hand until git tells you, that it has found the foul commit.
+     Using this, you only would have to check some commits by hand until git tells you, that it has found the foul commit.
    * or by telling git to execute a command that tells it whether the commit is good or bad: